davidbarone/parser-js/README.md

 The abstract syntax tree structure uses `Node` objects to represent non-terminal nodes, and `Token` objects to represent terminal nodes.
 Each `Node` object has a properties collection.
 This properties collection contains all the child symbols gathered during parsing.
 The property names are the node names, or the aliases (if specified).
 The properties collection create the tree structure.
 The properties collection can contain `Node` objects, `Token` objects, or lists of them.

 ## Processing a Tree Using the Visitor Class
 A `Visitor` class is included which allows for an abstract syntax tree to be processed.
-A new visitor is created using:
+A new visitor implementation is created using:

 `let visitor = new Visitor(initialState)`